xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 ## Shared state restrictions

-Internally shared state is a `Map<String, Object>`, but state API force you to use Class as key for **type safety**: it is assumed that **unique class** would be created for shared state (even if you just need to store a simple value) and the stored object type would be a key.
+Internally, shared state is a `Map<String, Object>`, but the state API forces you to use a `Class` as a key for **type safety**: it is assumed that a **unique class** would be created for shared state (even if you just need to store a simple value) and the stored object type would be the key.

 Other restrictions: